christsven/H.E.A.T/ruleset/sources.md

 ![i made it the fuck up](/ruleset/ressources/senator.excalidraw.png)

+Most images were taken from Wikipedia articles or Google Image searches and traced over.
+All information regarding weapon names were also taken from Wikipedia or the websites of their respective origin country or manufacturer.

+Linked below are all images and their source.

 ## Faction ressources

 | Name/Identifier | Link to file | Link to source |